 United Tribes Technical College invites eligible students to take a limited number of credits of undergraduate study while they are still in high school.
-All of the academic policies that apply to regular undergraduate students at the College apply to dual credit students, in addition to the academic policies specifically referring to Dual Credit students.
-Students invited to apply to the College as dual credit students must submit the following documents in order to be considered for participation:
+All the academic policies that apply to regular undergraduate students at the College apply to Early College (dual credit and early entry) students, in addition to the academic policies specifically referring to Early College students.
+Students invited to apply to the College as Early College students must complete and submit the following documents to be considered for acceptance: